 What makes it especially tricky is that symptoms of asbestos-related illnesses often don’t show up for 10, 20 or even 30 years after prolonged exposure.

-So if you feel you’re at risk, you’ll want to reach out to a company that performs asbestos testing or risk assessment services.
+So if you feel you’re at risk, reach out to a company that performs asbestos testing or risk assessment services.

 Otherwise, you may face one of five potential health risks that no basic first aid will heal: